vRealize Orchestrator Appliance 7.6 | 11 April 2019 | Build 13020602

 vRealize Orchestrator 7.6 introduces a number of improvements, bug fixes, and extends the orchestration UI client with new functionalities:

-- With the Orchestrator Client you can:
+- With the HTML5-based vRealize Orchestrator Client, you can:

 - Create, run, edit, and delete workflows and policies.